amir-jafari/Data-Visualization/Streamlit/readme.md

 ## Dependencies

 These are the packages needed to run all the demos.
-These specific versions are known to work, but this does not mean older or newer versions will cause any issues.
+These specific versions from the **requirements.txt** are known to work, but this does not mean older or newer versions will cause any issues.
+All the needed libraries can be installed by:

-- streamlit 1.28.0
-- pandas 2.1.1
-- numpy 1.26.1
-- matplotlib 3.8.0
-- plotly 5.17.0
-- altair 5.1.2
-- vega_datasets 0.9.0
-- scipy 1.11.3
+   `pip install -r requirements.txt`